-Warning: The handler needs to either not use parts of the API that use the access system (triggering the hook again) or to ignore the second call.
+Advertencia: The handler needs to either not use parts of the API that use the access system (triggering the hook again) or to ignore the second call.
 Otherwise, an infinite loop will be created.

-access:collections:write, user Filters an array of access IDs that the user params['user_id'] can write to.
+access:collections:write, user Filters an array of access IDs that the user \$params['user_id'] can write to.
 In get_write_access_array(), this hook filters the return value, so it can be used to alter the available options in the input/access view.
 For core plugins, the value "input_params" has the keys "entity" (ElggEntitylfalse), "entity_type" (string), "entity_subtype" (string), "container_guid" (int) are provided.
 An empty entity value generally means the form is to create a new object.

-Warning: The handler needs to either not use parts of the API that use the access system (triggering the hook again) or to ignore the second call.
+Advertencia: The handler needs to either not use parts of the API that use the access system (triggering the hook again) or to ignore the second call.
 Otherwise, an infinite loop will be created.

-- access:collections:write:subtypes, user Returns an array of access collection subtypes to be used when retrieving access collections owned by a user as part of the get_write_access_array() function. - access:collections:addcollection, collection Triggered after an access collection \$params['collection_id'] is created. - access:collections:deletecollection, collection Triggered before an access collection \$params['collection_id'] is deleted.
-Return false to prevent deletion. - access:collections:remove_user, collection Triggered before removing user params['user_id'] to collection params['collection_id'].
-Return false to prevent removal. - get_sql, access Filters SQL clauses restricting/allowing access to entities and annotations.
+- access:collections:addcollection, collection Triggered after an access collection \$params['collection_id'] is created. - access:collections:deletecollection, collection Triggered before an access collection \$params['collection_id'] is deleted.
+Return false to prevent deletion.

+- get_sql, access Filters SQL clauses restricting/allowing access to entities and annotations.